Laundromat and Dry Cleaning Business Marketing Ideas

 Present a Clean Image

-You’re in the business of crisp and clean so you should always present an image that reflects the same attitude.
+You’re in the business of crisp and clean and you should always present an image that reflects the same attitude.
 Make sure your storefront is sanitary and inviting.
 If you provide pickup and delivery, your employees should maintain a professional appearance while they run their routes.
 Your pickup and delivery vehicles should be clean and in good working order.
 These things work hand in hand with the overall impression you make on your community and reinforce confidence in your service.

 Outshine Your Competitors

 Since you don’t get that much face-to-face time with your customers or neighbors, try to maximize any time you do get with them.
 Offer free coffee in your store.
-Greet in-store customers with friendly, personable service.
+Greet customers with friendly, personable service.
 Extend that personal touch by mailing or emailing a periodic newsletter of useful laundry tips for your customers and community.
 Find what is unique about your business and set yourself apart from your competitors.

 Communicate Your Merits